 Ontario Police Memorial Foundation’s Ceremony of Remembrance,

-On Sunday, May 6, 2018, the 19th annual Ceremony of Remembrance for Ontario’s fallen police officers will occur in downtown Toronto in the area of Queen's Park Circle.
+On Sunday, May 5, 2019, at 11 a.m., the 20th annual Ceremony of Remembrance for Ontario’s fallen police officers will occur in downtown Toronto in the area of Queen's Park Circle.

-All 266 names will be read aloud, beginning at 10 a.m., by two recruits representing the latest graduating class of Ontario’s finest from the Ontario Police College.
+All 266 names will be read aloud beginning at 10 a.m., by two recruits representing the latest graduating class from the Ontario Police College.
 Music from the Waterloo Regional Brass Band and songs from members of the Ontario Police Choruses will be performed prior to the arrival of the Procession of Honour.

-Police Pipe Bands will lead officers from across Ontario, the United States, and Europe in their march along Queen’s Park Crescent, arriving at the steps of the Legislature before 11 a.m., for the official start of the annual Ceremony of Remembrance.
+Police Pipe Bands will lead officers from across Ontario, the United States of America and Europe in a march along Queen’s Park Crescent, arriving at the steps of the Legislature before 11 a.m., for the official start of the annual Ceremony of Remembrance.

-The Ontario Police Memorial Foundation (OPMF), host of the annual Memorial Service, continues with its research to fulfill its goal of ensuring that every fallen officer from Ontario will not be forgotten.
+The Ontario Police Memorial Foundation (OPMF) host of the annual Memorial Service, to fulfill its goal of ensuring that every fallen officer from Ontario will not be forgotten.

-The architectural illumination of the CN Tower will be done in blue light the evening of May 5, 2018, to honour police officers in the province of Ontario who have lost their lives in the line of duty.
+The architectural illumination of the CN Tower will be done in blue light the evening of Sunday, May 5, 2019 to honour police officers in the Province of Ontario who have lost their lives in the line of duty.

 Members of the public can expect traffic delays due to road closures: